 The Company enters into contractual arrangements with end users that may include licensing of the Company's software products, product support and maintenance services, consulting services, resale of third-party hardware, or various combinations thereof, including the sale of such products or services separately.
-The Company's accounting policies regarding the recognition of revenue for these contractual arrangements is fully described in Notes to Unaudited Condensed Consolidated Financial Statements.
+The Company's accounting policies regarding the recognition of revenue for these contractual arrangements is fully described in the Company's Form 10K for the year ended September 30, 2002.